 - The banking remittance details (if payment has already been made)

 At Randstad, we do not condone any illegal activities carried out by individuals and/or organisations based on local laws.
 If you come across a job post that looks suspicious and you are unsure of, we advise you to call the respective Randstad offices directly to verify the job ad or mail us.

-report a scam. email us with attached evidence to: firstname.lastname@example.org
+report a scam and block the number. email us with attached evidence to: firstname.lastname@example.org